unisave-cloud/website/src/docs/interfaces.md

 > **Note:** The motivation here is to theoretically allow the hosting of multiple web applications within a single OS process.

+**unisave.BackendApplication**<br>
+This property is set by the framework startup class and is exported back up into the server and the host.
+It contains the `BackendApplication` instance that will be used for request handling.
+This is used by framework startup tests, not by the Unisave Server (yet).

 ### HTTP Request